jfspps/Data-Structures-and-Algorithms/14_Strings.md

 ![](/images/stateSpaceTree.svg)

-We start with ABC and then _back-track_ to deduce all other permutations, by swapping items in the sequence.
+We start with ABC and then _back-track_ (along the dashed line) to deduce all other permutations, by swapping items in the sequence.
 Instead of ABC, how about ACB.
 Then start with a different first letter, B. And so on.
-The act of deducing all possible outcomes is termed a _brute-force_method.
+The act of deducing all possible outcomes is termed a _brute-force_ method.

 The generation of the permutations can be achieved by running recursive functions.